 Energy lost through conventional windows accounts for approximately 30 percent of heating and cooling energy, according to the U.S. Department of Energy.
 Not with SageGlass.
 By adapting to the external climatic conditions, SageGlass minimizes energy use by reducing heating loads in winter, air conditioning in summer and electrical lighting all year long.

-Conventional Windows also cause glare and heat gain and require blinds and shades to offset the negative effects of the sun.
-SageGlass eliminates the need for additional solar shading systems, hence the use of additional energy and ressource for their manufacturing, transportation and installation.
+Conventional windows also cause glare and heat gain and require blinds and shades to offset the negative effects of the sun.
+SageGlass eliminates the need for additional solar shading systems, hence the use of additional energy and resource for their manufacturing, transportation and installation.

 Also, if shades and blinds are used, not only does one have to clean the window but also clean and maintain the blinds.
 With SageGlass, there are no additional maintenance requirements besides keeping the glass clean, thus limiting the environmental impact of the building.